aeternity/protocol/AENS.md

 ### Governance

-Allowing users to register their own namespaces and become registrars themselves, i.e. if I own `mywallet.aet`, I can then allow others to register `name.mywallet.aet`.
+Allowing users to register their own namespaces and become registrars themselves, i.e. if I own `mywallet.chain`, I can then allow others to register `name.mywallet.chain`.

 Consider a voting mechanism to introduce new TLDs.